lguez/Ml2pl/README.md

-# Interpolation to pressure levels
+# What is it?

 The script `ml2pl.sh` interpolates history files of LMDZ (files named `hist....nc`) from model levels to pressure levels.
 Interpolation is linear in logarithm of pressure.

+# Note for the users of French supercomputing centers

 If you want to use this program on the computers jean-zay at IDRIS, or irene at TGCC, or Ciclad at IPSL, the program is already installed at the following paths.